What Happens after Probate is Granted?

 Collecting the Assets

 The executor’s priority is to gather all the assets that are part of the probate estate.
-This includes bank accounts and joint bank accounts, savings account, real property, premium bonds and belongings such as furniture or jewellery.
-Once an inventory of asset has been made, he’ll need to transfer these items into a safe place to prevent being sold by others without his permission.
+This includes bank accounts and joint bank accounts, savings account, real property, premium bonds, and belongings such as furniture or jewelry.
+Once an inventory of assets has been made, he’ll need to transfer these items into a safe place to prevent being sold by others without his permission.

 The person who has been appointed executor of the estate account must also make sure all debts have been paid and a list of creditors.
 It’s essential to be diligent about this process because if these obligations are not met, property may need to be sold to satisfy them.